Cannabis, CBD Oil & Autism

 Autism is a developmental condition that can have different symptoms, severity and effects on each person.
 As the popularity of cannabis, CBD in particular, as medicine grows, people often ask if cannabis can treat or cure Autism Spectrum Disorder (ASD).
 Cannabis will not cure Autism; But, cannabis can help treat certain symptoms of ASD.

 In this article, we’ll aim to answer some of the most commonly asked questions about autism and cannabis treatment for autism.
-To do this, we spoke with Dr Orit Holtzman, the Chief Medical Officer at Compass Lifestyle clinics.
+To do this, we spoke with Dr Orit Holtzman, a GP experienced with medicinal cannabis.
 Here are the topics covered.

 - 00:27 | What is ASD?

 - 01:07 | What are some signs of Autism?

 - 03:07 | When should individuals seek a doctor’s help for Autism?

 - 04:29 | Is there an age range when children are typically diagnosed with ASD? (video only)